Question 1:

 Answer 2:

-The syntax which Forcheck accepts is determined by the compiler emulation used, which can be chosen by Options/Preferences: Compiler Emulation in the Windows IDE, or setting the environmental FCKCNF when using the command line.
-So you have to choose a configuration file of a Fortran 90.
-Fortran 95, or Fortran 2003 compiler to analyze Fortran 90, Fortran 95. or Fortran 2003 code.
-The options f77, f90, f95 and f03 merely request Forcheck to flag all non-standard syntax used.
+The syntax which Forcheck accepts is determined by the compiler emulation in effect, which can be chosen by Options/Preferences: Compiler Emulation in the Forcheck IDE, or setting the environmental FCKCNF when using the command line.
+In this way you select a configuration file of a Fortran 77, Fortran 90, Fortran 95, Fortran 2003, or Fortran 2008 compiler to analyze Fortran 77, Fortran 90, Fortran 95, Fortran 2003, or Fortran 2008 code.
+The standard conformance options merely request Forcheck to flag all non-standard syntax used.

 Question 3: